vault27/Foundation/paloalto.md

 - Enterprise Data Loss Prevention (DLP) - cloud-based protection against unauthorized access, misuse, extraction, and sharing of sensitive information
 - SaaS Security Inline - works with Cortex Data Lake to discover all of the SaaS applications in use on your network

-## IPv6 support

-- To enable IPv6 on firewall:
-    - Enable IPv6 on the interface
-    - Add IPv6 address
-    - Device > Setup > Session > Enable IPv6 firewalling
-- Neighbor Discovery (ND) is enhanced
-- The firewall by default runs NDP, which uses ICMPv6 packets to **discover and track the link-layer addresses** and status of neighbors on connected links
-- Provision the IPv6 hosts with the Recursive DNS Server (RDNSS) option and DNS Search List (DNSSL) option, per RFC 6106, IPv6 Router Advertisement Options for DNS Configuration
-- When you configure Layer 3 interfaces, you configure these DNS options on the firewall so it can provision the IPv6 hosts
-- You don’t need a separate DHCPv6 server to provision the hosts
-- The firewall sends IPv6 Router Advertisements (RAs) containing these options to the IPv6 hosts as part of their DNS configuration to fully provision them to reach internet services
-- IPv6 hosts are configured with
-    - The addresses of the RDNS servers that can resolve DNS queries
-    - A list of domain names (suffixes) that the DNS client appends (one at a time) to an unqualified domain name before entering the domain name into a DNS query
-- The IPv6 Router Advertisement for DNS configuration is supported for Ethernet interfaces, subinterfaces, Aggregated Ethernet interfaces, and Layer 3 VLAN interfaces on all of the PAN-OS platforms
-- After you configure the firewall with the addresses of RDNS servers, the firewall provisions an IPv6 host (the DNS client) with those addresses
-- An IPv6 Router Advertisement can contain multiple DNS Recursive Server Address options, each with the same or different lifetimes

 ## Configuration workflow

 - You enable IPv6 on interface